Good News Matters: Hot Springs community donates Elmo dolls

 Michael, with a big heart, decided he wanted to donate them all to Children’s Hospital.

-“Baby Elmo has been with Michael for multiple surgeries at children’s hospital since he was 2,” Westbrook said.
+“Baby Elmo has been with Michael for multiple surgeries at Children’s Hospital since he was 2,” Westbrook explained.

-“Oh I think it’s wonderful, it’s a great cause and Michael is an absolutely doll to support him means a lot,” Mary Becker, a resident at country club village said.
+“Oh I think it’s wonderful, it’s a great cause and Michael is an absolute doll.
+To support him means a lot,” said Mary Becker, a resident at Country Club Village.

 The residents all chipped in to buy the dolls they knew would make an impact.

-“I think the little Elmo will be a big help – they’ll have someone to hold and love,” country club village resident Patsy Powers said.
+“I think the little Elmo will be a big help – they’ll have someone to hold and love,” added Country Club Village resident Patsy Powers.

 “It just lets you know people in your community care about your efforts and care about what’s going on – for them to do that it’s awesome,” Westbrook said.

-“It made them feel really good, it was really nice to be able to do something for the kids,” Star Longinotti, country club village life enrichment director.
+“It made them feel really good.
+It was really nice to be able to do something for the kids,” said Star Longinotti, Country Club Village Life Enrichment Director.